The report below was updated and revised in February 2019.

 One of the existing tax breaks is the special, lower personal income tax rates that apply to both long-term capital gains and corporate stock dividends.
 (Capital gains are considered long-term when assets are held for at least a year before being sold.)
 Figure 1 illustrates the distribution of the benefits from these lower rates projected by the ITEP microsimulation tax model.
-The total projected cost of these lower rates in calendar year 2019 alone is $152 billion.
-Of that amount, 79 percent is projected to go to the richest one percent of Americans while 91 percent is projected to go to the richest five percent.
+The total projected cost of these lower rates in calendar year 2020 alone is $141 billion.
+Of that amount, 78 percent is projected to go to the richest 1 percent of Americans while 90 percent is projected to go to the richest 5 percent.

 The special personal income tax rates that are addressed by Figure 1 are just one of several types of tax breaks for capital gains.
 Congress could save hundreds of billions or even trillions of dollars by repealing some and restricting others, as explained in this report.
-The capital gains tax breaks also contribute to inequality because most capital gains income is received by the richest one percent.
+The capital gains tax breaks also contribute to inequality because most capital gains income is received by the richest 1 percent.

 Any plan for true, comprehensive tax reform should address each of the following types of capital gains tax breaks.

 - The special, low income-tax rates that apply to capital gains (and stock dividends).
 These special rates allow investment income, which mostly flows to the richest Americans, to be taxed less than income from work.

 - The exclusion of capital gains on assets passed to heirs or to charity from taxable income.
 This break mainly subsidizes wealthy families who hold assets to pass them onto the next generation, increasing the sort of dynastic wealth that is a feature of income inequality.